Pug vs Boston Terrier

 The Pug is known for being a low-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 14-18 lbs and lifespan of 13-15 yrs, the Pug requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 14-18 lbs and lifespan of 13-15 yrs, the Pug has specific care needs shaped by its genetics and build.
 The practical information below will help guide your decisions.

 With Family Members